The

 New Functions

-2.0.
-New window functions as well as new general functions
+version 2.0.
+New window functions as well as new

-allow for more control and options for automation.
-Additionally,
+general functions allow for more control and options

-future extensions can be loaded using the function package
+can be loaded using the function package system.

 New Keywords

-keywords allow greater control of the state of a script,
+The new keywords allow greater control of the state

-including the manual removal of previously declared variables
+of a script, including the manual removal of previously

 Exception Handling